 To avoid feeling lost in this abundance of choice, here is an overview of the materials for each element in the kitchen.
-We've also placed links to relevant articles posted on our blog, so you can learn more about different types of materials, their approximate costs, their advantages and disadvantages.
+We've also placed links to relevant articles posted on our blog, so you can learn more about different types of materials, their approximate costs, and the pros and cons of each.

 The counter is an essential element in a kitchen, especially when you like to have a useful work surface to prepare the food.
 Therefore, do not sacrifice the quality of the material you choose for this surface.

 Marble - a high-end material, resistant, waterproof, but expensive.